 Being pregnant can be an exciting stage in a woman’s life, yet it can also be filled with questions - especially for first time mums-to-be.

-Below are some answers to the most common questions about ante-natal health, pregnancy and birth that Malcolm and practice manager Sharon are asked.
+Below are some answers to the most common questions about antenatal health, pregnancy and birth that Malcolm and the team are asked.
 But if you have any uncertainty, please do just give us a call on (02) 4957 1733.
 We are only too happy to ensure you have all the information you need to ease any concerns.

 Dr Malcolm Godfrey is a private obstetrician based in Newcastle NSW.
-You can learn about Malcolm and Sharon on our About page, and discover more about your health on our page Your Pregnancy and Health.
+You can learn about Malcolm and his team on our About page, and discover more about your health on our page Your Pregnancy and Health.

 Optimising your fertility